 The design of antennas is a rich field for investigation and innovation.
-Even after over a hundred years of work in the field we can still gain new insights and create ideas with immediate practical applications.
-Since I was first licensed over 50 years ago antennas have been my passion.
-Over the years I have published articles on antennas and continue to study and write about them.
-The purpose of this blog is to make this work available to those who might be interested.
+Even after more than a hundred years of work in the field we can still gain new insights and ideas.
+Since I was first licensed over 60 years ago antennas have been my passion and over the years I've published articles on antennas and continue to study and write about them.

-In both amateur and commercial installations the transmitting and receiving equipment has become quite standardized and we rarely design and build our own equipment.
-The exception to that for me has been my participation in the ARRL 600m experiments where standard ham gear will not transmit.
-I've had to go back building some gear for this experiment.
-Antennas however, have much greater variety and provide a means for greatly improving station performance at modest cost.
-The "home brew" antenna is very much alive and well among amateurs.
-With a bit of knowledge and some hard work, the amateur can usually do as good or better than standard commercially available antennas and frequently at much lower cost.
-Many years ago Tom Erdmann, W7DND,(SK) told me that if I had $100, I should spend the first $90 on the antenna, the next $9 for the receiver and the final $1 on the transmitter.
-Of course prices have gone up bit since then but those proportions are still sound advice.
+Amateurs rarely design and build their own equipment these days but antennas are very often home brewed and provide a means for improving station performance at modest cost.
+60 years ago Tom Erdmann, W7DND(SK), told me that if I had $100, I should spend the first $90 on the antenna, the next $9 for the receiver and the final $1 on the transmitter.
+Of course prices have gone up bit but those proportions are still sound advice.
 I can honestly say I have a lot more money invested in my antennas than in my station equipment.